Scientific Name

 Watering: Water regularly during the growing season, allowing the soil to dry out between waterings.
 This plant is drought tolerant, but the soil should never be left dry for too long.
 Reduce watering frequency during the winter months.
 Water only if the soil is completely dry.

-Fertilizing: C. cicatricosus can take a bit more fertilizer than other succulents if you want it to grow fast.
+Fertilizing: C. cicatricosus can take more fertilizer than other succulents if you want it to grow fast.
 Feed your plant once a year with a dilute solution of a balanced, water-soluble fertilizer in summer.

 Repotting: You do not need to repot this plant often.
-You can do it when you see that the container becomes too small or shallow.
+You can do it when the container becomes too small or shallow.

 Propagation: This plant can be grown from seeds or cuttings.
-Seeds need warm temperatures or using seed warmer and constant moisture to germinate.
+Seeds need warm temperatures or seed warmer and constant moisture to germinate.
 Take cuttings during the spring and summer.

 Learn more at How to Grow and Care for Curio.